Last Modified: 16 Sep 2013

 Day 9 Samye

 Today we begin our overland journey which will take us all the way from Lhasa to Kathmandu.
 For the Tibetan part of the tour we must be accompanied by a local guide according to the local laws.
 As foreigners are not permitted to travel by public transport in this region, we will have a private van and driver for the journey.

 Driving times will vary and any times listed here are approximate only.
 While much of the infrastructure in Tibet has been improved in recent years it still lacks regular maintenance and travel time will rely heavily on weather and road conditions.
 As we have our own vehicle it may also be possible to make some stops along the way for photos, meals or to chat with locals however we need to aim to complete our drives before nightfall for safety reasons.

-Our journey to Samye will take around 5 hours.
+Our journey to Samye will take approx. 5 hours.